LinusGro/MentorPi_ris/README.md

 ```bash
 ping <hostname>
 ```
-Where <hostname> must be replaced by the hostname you chose when initializing the Raspberry Pi.
+Where <hostname> must be replaced by the hostname you choose when initializing the Raspberry Pi.
 Make sure that the robot is powered on and connected to the same network (not eduroam as this might cause problems) as your computer.
-If the ping is sucessful, no further steps are required.
+If the ping is successful, no further steps are required.
 If this ping is not successful the connection between to VM and the robot could not be established.
 A first step would be to set the VM's network properties to "Bridged" instead of "NAT" (default).
 This will expose the VM directly to the network and therefore might be solving the problem.<br>
 When using Workstation Pro there is also an option to add a virtual network interface in the settings (Edit->Virtual Network Editor->Change Settings->VMnet0).
-This virutal network interface can then be set to bridged and selected as the prefered network interface for the VM.
+This virtual network interface can then be set to bridged and selected as the preferred network interface for the VM.
 If the ping is still not returned you will have to do further troubleshooting by yourself.
 If you cannot make this work, we recommend visiting the consultation hours.
 ### MacOS
 In general you can use any VM software you prefer.
 Possible solution which are available for free (for non-commerical use) are Oracle's Virtual Box (no account required) or VMWare's Fusion Pro (free account required, https://www.youtube.com/watch?v=kTO810vbF_E, select Fusion instead of Workstation).
 Install the VM software and set up a new VM using an ubuntu image which are e.g. available at https://releases.ubuntu.com/noble/ (for Intel silicons) or "noble-desktop-arm64.iso" at https://cdimage.ubuntu.com/daily-live/20240421/ (for Apple/ARM silicons). <br>
 If this is the first VM you have ever set up, you can find many tutorials on how to do this e.g https://www.youtube.com/watch?v=nvdnQX9UkMY for VirtualBox or https://www.youtube.com/watch?v=BHpRTVP8upg for Workstation Pro (video is 7 years old but the process is still mostly the same, Fusion is the same).<br>